 Of great concern is the synergistic effects the added ingredients have with sugar in great quantity.
 An example would be caffeine’s increase physiological effect when it blends with guarana.
-Speaking of caffeine, the active ingredient is the reason why most manufacturers label their drinks as performance, endurance and concentration enhancers.
-In reality, the opposite occurs: increasing stress, nervousness, anxiety, headaches, insomnia, tremors, hallucinations and seizures, while reducing academic performance.
+Speaking of caffeine, the active ingredient is the reason why most manufacturers label their drinks as performance, endurance, and concentration enhancers.
+In reality, the opposite occurs increasing stress, nervousness, anxiety, headaches, insomnia, tremors, hallucinations, and seizures, while reducing academic performance.
 Talk about a rip-off!

 What about the added vitamins and minerals typically found in sports and energy drinks?
-The researchers note that these vitamins are best supplied through the average diet and that consumers run risk of exposing themselves to higher concentrations of certain vitamins and minerals than it is necessary, all the while gobbling a lot of liquid sugar.
+The researchers note that these vitamins are best supplied through the average diet and that consumers run the risk of exposing themselves to higher concentrations of certain vitamins and minerals than it is necessary, all the while gobbling a lot of liquid sugar.

 In light of these findings, the researchers aren’t light on manufacturers.

 “They are essentially sodas without the carbonation, but they give the misleading impression that they are healthy,” Crawford writes.